By Ed Staskus

-Nick Ludd blinked the sun that was rimming over the edge of a cloud out of his eyes.
+Nick Ludd blinked the ray of sun rimming over the edge of a cloud out of his eyes.
 Leaning back where he was sitting, the slim student with a backpack at his feet looked away into the nothing of the middle of the sky.
 He thought about what he was planning, turning it over in his mind.

 Professor Nostrom might be quick discerning intelligent.
 It was the measure of the man.
-But, there was something Nick Ludd knew that Michael Nostrom didn’t know.
-He had taken the measure of knowing there was a secret gate, a second door, a back door.
+But there was something Nick Ludd knew that Michael Nostrom didn’t know.
+Nick had taken the measure of the past and knew there was a secret gate, a second door, a back door.

 Smart men make mistakes, learn from them, and never make the same mistake again.
-That was why Michael Nostrom would be dead inside the hour.
-He had a small mind in a big brain always comprehending the conceivable.
-There wasn’t going to be any learning from the unthinkable on the horizon.
+That was why the problem of Michael Nostrom would be finished inside the hour.
+He had a small mind in a big brain always comprehending the inconceivable.
+But there wasn’t going to be any learning from the unthinkable on the horizon.

 Nick Ludd had a big mind in the same size brain.
 That was why he could do the ordinary without giving it a second thought.
-But, he didn’t settle for the commonplace, or the extraordinary, either.
-He was willing to risk ruin to speak for what was in his soul.
-Professor Nostrom, in the class Nick Ludd audited, often spoke about intelligence never being surprised by anything.
+But he never settled for the commonplace, or the extraordinary, either.
+He was willing to risk ruin to speak to what was in his soul.
+In the class at MIT Nick Ludd audited, Professor Nostrom often spoke about intelligence never being surprised by anything.

-He was steely, not surprised, he was on his way to murder the smartest man in the world
+Nick was sure, not surprised, steely on his way to murder the smartest man in the world

 Killing Michael Nostrom was going to be easy, but it wasn’t going to be simple.
+He was at a crossroads.
 There is a difference between what is right and the right to do what you think is right.
-He was at a crossroads.
-He would have to sleep in the bed he was making today for a long time.
+He would have to sleep in the bed he was making for a long time.

-Nick Ludd wasn’t going to be able to ask for God’s help.
-He knew, if he asked, God would always command against foul play.
+Nick wasn’t going to be able to ask for God’s help beforehand or after.
+He knew God always commanded against foul play.
 It might cost him everything.
-It could cost him the reward of Heaven, unless God chose to forgive him.
+It might cost him the reward of Heaven, unless God chose to forgive him.
 He might go to Hell.

-Maybe God will absolve me in the end, thought Nick Ludd.
+Maybe God will absolve me in the end, he thought.
 After all, I’m doing it for his greater glory.
 He knew, though, that God was far less selfish than he was vengeful.

 He looked over his shoulder where he was sitting on the Harvard Square park bench.
 The clouds were scattering.
 A young woman the picture of a saint in a dream, except in shorts and a tight-fitting lime-colored shirt, coasted past on a bicycle.
 He unplugged his iPhone from the solar-powered charger and called Michael Nostrom.

 “Hello, Professor Nostrom, it’s Nick Ludd.”